bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/src/Documentation.md

 1. connect fetchSmurfs to App components
-2. call the fetchSmurfs action when the component first loads **?????????????????**
+2. call the fetchSmurfs action when the component first loads **?????????????????** import connect and fetchSmurf use componentDidMount making {fetchSmurfs} = this.props call fetchSmurfs inside componentDidMount

 -In the components/SmurfList.js file